-PROBLUE is a new Umbrella Multi-Donor Trust Fund (MDTF), housed at the World Bank, designed to help countries chart a course towards a Blue Economy approach.
+PROBLUE is an Umbrella Multi-Donor Trust Fund (MDTF) administered by the World Bank, designed to help countries chart a course towards a Blue Economy approach.
 A Blue Economy refers to the sustainable and integrated development of oceanic sectors in healthy oceans.
-PROBLUE supports implementation of Sustainable Development Goal 14 (SDG 14) and is fully aligned with the World Bank’s twin goals of ending extreme poverty and increasing the income and welfare of the poor in a sustainable way.
+PROBLUE supports the implementation of Sustainable Development Goal 14 (SDG 14, Life Under Water) and is fully aligned with the World Bank’s twin goals of ending extreme poverty and increasing the income and welfare of the poor in a sustainable way.
 PROBLUE is part of the World Bank’s overall Blue Economy program, which takes a multi-pronged, coordinated approach to ensuring the protection and sustainable use of marine and coastal resources.

 PROBLUE focuses on four key themes:

 - The sustainable management of fisheries and aquaculture

-- the threats posed to ocean health by marine pollution, including litter and plastics
+- Addressing and preventing the threats posed to ocean health by marine pollution, including litter and plastics

-- the sustainable development of key oceanic sectors such as tourism, maritime transport and off-shore renewable energy
+- Supporting the sustainable development of key oceanic sectors such as coastal tourism, maritime transport and offshore renewable energy

-- building the capacity of governments to manage their marine and coastal resources in an integrated fashion to deliver more and long-lasting benefits to countries and communities, including the role of nature-based solutions to climate change.
+- Helping governments build their capacity to manage their marine and coastal resources in an integrated fashion to deliver more and long-lasting benefits to countries and communities, including the development of nature-based solutions to climate change.

-Our oceans are reaching a tipping point on many fronts, from over-fishing and marine pollution to coastal erosion which is exacerbated by climate change.
+Oceans are reaching a tipping point, under threat from many fronts, from overfishing and marine pollution to coastal erosion, all of which are exacerbated by climate change.
 Healthy oceans provide jobs, food, drive economic growth and keep the planet cool, so a break from business as usual is required.

-PROBLUE was established because of client demand, and it will help us to better understand current trends and emerging threats to oceans and identify appropriate solutions for action.
+PROBLUE was established in response to client demand, and it helps us identify current trends and emerging threats to oceans, and solutions for action.

 Who are the donors for PROBLUE?

 Norway was an early partner to PROBLUE, announcing their contribution at the 2018 World Bank Group and IMF Spring Meetings, followed by Sweden, Iceland, France and Germany.
-Today, PROBLUE is supported by Australia, Canada, Denmark, the European Commission, France, Germany, Iceland, Ireland, Norway, Sweden and the United States.
-We welcome additional support for this important agenda.
-In addition to country governments, PROBLUE is considering inviting private donors, profit and non-profit donors to join the effort.
+Today, PROBLUE is supported by Australia, Canada, Denmark, the European Commission, France, Germany, Iceland, Ireland, Norway, Sweden, the United Kingdom and the United States.

 How does PROBLUE fit into the World Bank’s overall work on oceans?